 During the past year, we had the privilege of working with some truly amazing healthcare organizations in a variety of capacities.
 Among those was, of course, providing education opportunities for physicians and other healthcare professionals to better understand philanthropy.

-Reflecting on our work with physicians in 2015, it is gratifying to remember those engagements that really “clicked.”
+Reflecting on our work with physicians, it is gratifying to remember those engagements that really “clicked.”
 The discussions were robust, physicians had significant “ah ha” moments, and participants lingered long after the sessions had ended, discussing plans for the future.
 These were the experiences that would have a profound impact on physician engagement in philanthropy at the organization.

 In our experience, organizations that experience the most success follow certain practices in their approaches before, during, and after each of their physician engagement workshops.
 Here are five of these essential best practices.